fredbartle/vip/README.md

 # pairs technical exercise

-Run the excerise using the sample array:
+Run the exercise using the sample array:

 % make pairs